Filing a Mesothelioma Claim in Connecticut

 Service offices in Connecticut are located in Newington and include an American Legion office and a Veterans Affairs Regional Office, which is managed by the VA.

-If you have been diagnosed with mesothelioma, you have the right to seek the compensation you may deserve.
+If you have been diagnosed with mesothelioma, you have the right to seek the compensation you may deserve with help from a Connecticut mesothelioma lawyer.

-- Understand the statute of limitations in Connecticut
+- File your claim within the proper Connecticut statute of limitations

 - New Hampshire